-Thereafter, he served in the State Planning Board as Deputy Director and Chief of Agriculture between 1973 and during 1980-1989.
+Thereafter, he served in the State Planning Board as Deputy Director and Chief of Agriculture between 1973 and 1980.
+Subsequently, being appointed as an Agricultural Economist under FAO Programme at Ethiopia, he served there during 1980-1989.
 It was also to his credit that he could function as a renowned Agricultural Management Expert in countries like Afghanistan, Bhutan, Nepal and China.
 Besides, he was also identified as a distinguished fellow of the Centre for Research on Sustainable Agriculture and Rural Development, Trivandrum and M.S.
 Swaminathan Research Foundation in view to fulfill his desire to promote sustainable agriculture.